okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="post" url="/idp/myaccount/phones/{id}/verify"/>

-Verify the phone number with the verification code that the user receives via `SMS` or `CALL`.
+Verify the phone number with the verification code that the user receives through `SMS` or `CALL`.
 The phone number is active upon a successful verification.

 > **Note:** Sending requests to the `/idp/myaccount/phones/{id}/verify` endpoint at a rate that exceeds the rate limit rule configured by the admin, returns a 429 (Too Many Requests) error.